jujuck/Fullstack_Login_and_Back_Office/README.md

 - `setup` : Initialization of frontend and backend, as well as all toolings
 - `migrate` : Run the database migration script
 - `dev` : Starts both servers (frontend + backend) in one terminal
-- `dev-front` : Starts the React frontend server
+- `dev-front` : Starts the React fron    - Add this line of exeption on your eslint rules "react/jsx-no-constructed-context-values": "off", tend server
 - `dev-back` : Starts the Express backend server
 - `lint` : Runs validation tools, and refuses unclean code (will be executed on every _commit_)
 - `fix` : Fixes linter errors (run it if `lint` growls on your code !)